What does the Office of Disability Services do?

 Is there an accommodation memo?
 Will my advisor and instructors know I have a disability?

-Advisors, instructors, and administrators across departments are not informed about an individual’s specific disability unless the individual chooses to disclose that information.
-There are two forms:
+Advisors, instructors and administrators across departments are not informed about an individual’s specific disability unless the individual chooses to disclose that information.

-Otherwise, instructors of each class are only informed, via an official letter from the ODS, of an individual’s accommodations on a semester-by-semester basis.
+Instructors of each class are informed at the beginning of each semester, via an official letter from the ODS, only of an individual’s accommodations.